bmrips/dotfiles/README.md

 1. Store the KeePassXC database password in the secret manager: `nix run nixpkgs#libsecret -- store --label="Password for the KeePassXC database" keepassxc password`

-1. Start KeePassXC and import my GPG key from the private database.
+1. Import my GPG keys from the KeePassXC database.

 1. Configure Firefox: